KalaimaranB/ARC-Tech/README.md

 - **Python**
   - For scripting and managing tools like Hydra and DirBuster.

-### Dependcies
+### Dependencies
 - **Nmap**: For network reconnaissance and scanning.
 - **Hydra**: For performing brute-force password attacks (e.g., HTTP, SSH).
 - **DirBuster**: For brute-forcing directories and files on web servers.

 ### Notes
-This is an ongoing project for me to learn more about reconnaisance in cybersecurity.
+This is an ongoing project for me to learn more about reconnaissance in cybersecurity.
 The goal is to automate as much of the early phase as possible to allow even beginners to get a quick understanding of the "landscape" they are targeting.